Examples of habeas corpus in a Sentence

 Origin and Etymology of habeas corpus

 Medieval Latin, literally, you should have the body (the opening words of the writ)

-What made you look up habeas corpus?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up habeas corpus?
+Please tell us where you read or heard it (including the quote, if possible).